What are the pros and cons of digital printing?

 • Finished proofs on the exact job that will be used for the full run

 With the continuous advances in digital printing technology, there are really no cons with its use.
-Machines can now run almost any stock that an offset press can and they are getting better at representing even the most difficult PMS color.
+Machines can now run almost any stock that an offset press can and they are getting better at representing even the most difficult PMS colors.

 How to choose between offset and digital printing:

 Typically, quantity is the most deciding factor between digital and offset, second only to deadlines.
-At some point is a static run, it becomes cheaper to run a large job offset, but if an item contains VDP (Variable Data Printing) components there is no upper limit to quantity.
+At some point in a static run, it becomes cheaper to run a large job offset, but if an item contains VDP (Variable Data Printing) components there is no upper limit to quantity.

 • Better and more cost effective for larger static runs